ebi-ait/ingest-archiver/README_for_direct_archiver.md

 # How to test/trigger the direct archiver

+## Prerequisites

+1. The submission had to go through metadata/data and graph validation.
+2. After the validation steps it had to be submitted to the EBI archives.
+That should change the status of the submission to `Archiving`.

+   This is the flow of this status change: `Submitted` -> `Processing` -> `Archiving`
+   Please wait while the status become `Archiving`.

 ## Data files archive
 Before proceeding to the metadata archiving, the sequence files first need to be archived.
 This can be triggered by sending a HTTP POST request to the `/archiveSubmissions/data` endpoint of the ingest archiver.